SukramJ/homematicip_local_climate_schedule_card/README.md

 - 🌍 **Integration Ready**: Seamlessly works with HomematicIP Local integration v2.0.0+
 - ⚙️ **Visual Configuration**: Configure the card directly in the UI - no YAML required

-## Tested with

-- HmIP-BWTH
-- HmIP-eTRV-2

-Should work with other HmIP devices too

-Users reported it is not working with classic HM thermostats

 ## Installation

 ### HACS (Recommended)